pebble-tree/node-foundationdb/README.md

 - [x] Basic read range support
 - [x] Read range callback iterator support
 - [x] Read range async iterator
+- [x] Test on linux (& fix any issues that arise)
+- [x] Test on windows (& fix any issues that arise)
+- [x] Tuple support
+- [x] Add testing harness
+- [x] Port basic tests
+- [x] Testing integrated with the harness for the other bindings
 - [ ] API documentation for options (and TS types for them)
 - [ ] API documentation for all transaction methods (get, set, getKey, etc)
-- [x] Test on linux (& fix any issues that arise)
-- [x] Test on windows (& fix any issues that arise)
 - [ ] Figure out a decent way to bundle the native `libfdb_c` code so users don't need to download their own copy
-- [x] Tuple support
 - [ ] Directory support
 - [ ] Subspace support
-- [ ] Add testing harness
-- [x] Port basic tests
-- [ ] Testing integrated with the harness for the other bindings
 - [ ] Add leveldown compatibilty (?)
 - [ ] Cut 1.0